lamoda/php-metrics/doc/symfony/reference.md

             enabled:              true

             # Type of the source
-            type:                 service # One of "doctrine"; "service"; "composite"; "storage"
+            type:                 service # One of "service"; "composite"; "storage"

             # Source service identifier [service]
             id:                   null